×

 Do you have anything more to add about local medical facilities in New Jersey?

 "Medical care in New Jersey is generally of a high quality.
 The state is home to several renowned hospitals and medical centers that offer a wide range of health services.
 Medical professionals in New Jersey are highly trained and skilled and deliver a standard of care that is among the best in the nation.
 Patients can expect to receive personal attention and access to the most advanced technologies and treatments.
-New Jersey also offers a variety of resources and facilities to patients looking for general healthcare, including mental health services and dental care," commented one expat living in New Jersey.
+New Jersey also offers a variety of resources and facilities to patients looking for general healthcare, including mental health services and dental care," said an expat in New Jersey.

 As a foreigner living in New Jersey, will I have access to public healthcare?
 What is it like?